CreeperKing3532/EQhub/README.md

 2. Replace `{appid}` in the endpoint
 3. Download the corresponding `.zip` archive

-## 📁 Repository Structure

-/
-├── 400        # Portal
-├── 570        # Dota 2
-├── 730        # Counter-Strike 2
-└── ...

-Each branch contains the manifest files for that specific Steam application.

 ## ❗ Notes

 - This API is provided for free use